Mantyi-Studio/funlutab/docs.md

 If `recursive`, it also copies subtables
 ### Params:
 1. table: table - table to copy
-2. recursive?: booleab - whether to copy subtables
+2. recursive?: boolean - whether to copy subtables
+3. to?: table - Table where `table` needs to be copied.
+It **DOES NOT CLEAR** before copying
 ### Returns:
 1. table - copied table